KyleOS/sample_doc/sample_doc.md

 ## Shell (bash)

-Try out some shell script.
+And this is some shell script.

 ```bash